-- (a) A person who is aggrieved by a decision of the Registrar under this Law may appeal to the Union Minister within 28 days after the date of notification of the decision. - (b) The Union Minister may, on an appeal under sub-section (a), confirm, vary or set aside the decision of the Registrar.
+- (a) A person who is aggrieved by a decision of the Registrar under this Law may appeal to the Union Minister within 28 days after the date of notification of the decision. - (b) The aggrieved person may, if not satisfied with a decision of the Union Minister on an appeal under sub-section (a), further appeal to the Court within 28 days after the date of notification of the decision or within such further time as the Court may allow. - (c) On hearing the appeal, the court may approve the Registrar's decision or may give such directions or make such determination in the matter as the Court thinks fit.